 The European Commission has offered that IMI can use the systems (SEP, SYGMA, COMPASS) to manage calls and projects under the Horizon 2020 framework.
+IMI will therefore start evaluation of these tools as soon as they can be accessed (expected: end 2014).
 Nevertheless, development and maintenance of SOFIA will continue in 2015.